 You are right.
 They are right too.
 Maybe!

 When someone disagrees with us, it’s easy to think that they are wrong.
 This is especially the case when we truly believe that our opinion is right.

 Here’s the thing: It’s entirely possible that their opinion and our opinion are both correct, even when we see things very differently.

-- I really dislike the taste of almonds.
-In my opinion and in my experience, almonds taste disgusting.
+- I really dislike the taste of anchovies.
+In my opinion and in my experience, anchovies taste disgusting.

-- You may love the taste of almonds.
+- You may love the taste of anchovies.
 In your opinion, they taste absolutely delicious.

 - If we went through a lie detector test, we would both be proven to be telling the truth — even though our answers were 100% different.